The Alleghany (Virginia) Artillery, also known as Carpenter’s Battery, lost 46 men killed and 124 men badly wounded during the the Civil War.

 |August||Assigned to Artillery Battalion, Jackson’s Division, Jackson’s Command, Army of Northern Virginia|

-Captain Joseph Carpenter was mortally wounded and is brother, Lieutenant John Carpenter, was promoted to captain and took command of the battery.
+Captain Joseph Carpenter was mortally wounded.
+His brother, Lieutenant John Carpenter, was promoted to captain and took command of the battery.

 Commanded by Captain John C. Carpenter.
 The battery was army with two 12-pounder Napoleons and two 3″ Ordnance rifles.
 Five men were killed.
 Captain Carpenter was badly wounded, and although it was thought he would lose his leg he did not, and eventually returned to duty,